RajDaBest/MemCraft/README.md

 # MemCraft

-A modular, high-performance heap memory allocator implementation in C with support for multiple allocation strategies and memory integrity verification.
+A modular, high-performance heap memory allocator and garbage collector implementation in C with support for multiple allocation strategies and memory integrity verification.
 This is a STB-style, header-only library.

 ## Features